 The Don Nicolás database contains 161 dry in-situ bulk density measurements sampled at various locations at the Sulfuro deposit and Martinetas region.
-Tables 19 and 20 summarize the location and result of the bulk densities samples used for the resource estimate, separated by mineralization/geology and oxidation state.
+Tables 31 and 32 summarize the location and result of the bulk density samples used for the resource estimate, separated by mineralization/geology and oxidation state.